 Ongoing project

-This ongoing documentary series captures everyday life along California’s Central Coast – a place shaped as much by its natural beauty as by the people who live, work, and move through it.
+This visual essay looks at contemporary moments along California’s Central Coast – a place shaped as much by its natural beauty as by the people who live, work, and navigate through it.
 Beneath the surface, quiet tensions and contrasts unfold: labor and leisure, industry and environment, tradition and change.
-Through these human stories – often fleeting, unscripted moments – a more layered portrait of the region begins to emerge.
-Stretching from agricultural fields in the Salinas Valley to the fishing harbors of Moss Landing and the tourist-heavy boardwalks of Santa Cruz, this region is a convergence point for labor, leisure, tradition, and development.
+Through these fleeting, unscripted stories of shifting landscapes and people – a more layered portrait of the region begins to emerge.

 The Central Coast has long balanced competing forces: working-class communities and recreational tourism, environmental conservation and industrial growth, cultural heritage and economic pressure.
 Its evolution is shaped not by a single narrative, but by continuous negotiations – between who the region is for, what it produces, and how it’s experienced.
-This evolving series captures those intersections – offering a visual record of a place in motion.
+This evolving series captures those intersections – offering a record of a place in motion.